statisticsnorway/statbus/doc/db/table/public_establishment_details.md

     ELSE NULL::boolean
 END)
     "establishment_valid_check" CHECK (valid_after < valid_to)
+    "primary_for_enterprise and enterprise_id must be defined togeth" CHECK (enterprise_id IS NOT NULL AND primary_for_enterprise IS NOT NULL OR enterprise_id IS NULL AND primary_for_enterprise IS NULL)
     "primary_for_legal_unit and legal_unit_id must be defined togeth" CHECK (legal_unit_id IS NOT NULL AND primary_for_legal_unit IS NOT NULL OR legal_unit_id IS NULL AND primary_for_legal_unit IS NULL)
 Foreign-key constraints:
     "establishment_data_source_id_fkey" FOREIGN KEY (data_source_id) REFERENCES data_source(id) ON DELETE RESTRICT